solidfi/vgs-show-web/README.md

 ## Run the app
 To Run the app run `npx serve`. then open `http://localhost:5000` in browser.

+or run the html files under a local webserver(wamp, lamp, xampp...), openning the file directly in browser will not work due to CORS.

 ## Parameters
 | Parameters          | Description   |